 1. Structure your content: When you first sit down and start to pull together the content for your website, it's best to write down a solid structure.
 You should already know what's going to be included, so create a document where you can easily write the content.
 For example, what's going on the home page?
 Are you including an 'about us' page?
 You should.
-Also consider if you're including any images and pick out the ones you want to use.
+Also, consider if you're including any images and pick out the ones you want to use.

 2. Write for your audience: When writing your content, always keep your audience in mind.
 Are they corporate?
 Write copy that suits a more professional audience by using formal language.
 Is your audience young and trendy?
 Write informal, conversational copy that holds their attention.

-3. Keep your values in mind: Some people end up writing content that shows no value.
+3. Keep your values in mind: Some people end up writing content that shows no benefit.
 Remember, websites should build trust and credibility.
 Keep your company values in mind and get them across in all your copy.

 5. Throw in some SEO-friendly copy: Never forget the search engines by writing copy that's SEO-friendly.
 What do I mean by this?
 Don't discount your keywords and write quality content that relates to those keywords.
 Give the crawler bots lots of juicy words to chew up.
-Just make sure your spelling and grammar is impeccable as search engines don't like sloppy language – and neither do your customers.
+Just make sure your spelling and grammar are impeccable as search engines don't like sloppy language – and neither do your customers.

 6. Don't boast too much: A successful website gets across the company's values and achievements without boasting too much.
-Learn how to convey the right message so you don't over-boast, but still show what you're good at.
+Learn how to convey the right message, so you don't over-boast, but still show what you're good at.

 7. Stay on topic: It's easy to forget what you're writing about when you start drafting content for any particular web page.
 Stay on topic by writing a title and always reminding yourself about that title.
 So if you find yourself losing focus, go back to your title to stay on track.

 8. Show some personality: Don't come across all stiff and boring by being too 'corporate'.
-Do show your personality because people are just people.
+Do show your character because people are just people.
 Show that you're human by adding some personality to your web copy wherever possible.

 9. Add testimonials: Nothing adds credibility like a recommendation from one of your existing customers.
 Add testimonials to your website to reassure new visitors.

 10. Show off your work: Your website is the perfect opportunity to show people what you're good at.
-Add a portfolio or some case studies to show where you've helped others and really made a difference.
+Add a portfolio or some case studies to show where you've helped others and made a difference.